Landish/getyourguide-challenge/README.md

 ### Areas of Improvement

-- Client: Styles should match branding
 - Client: Update URL while searching, so the search results page can be shareable.
-- Client: Use delay of 250ms on key up of activities filter
+- Client: Use delay of 250ms on key up of activities filter, so that we are not hitting API all the time.
+- Client: Add preloader screen, before activities list is loaded.
 - ...

 - Server: Integrate with database